 - Do not overload the socket by using several adapters, use good quality adapters that are individually fused.

-- When buying new equipment ensure that it has the BEAB mark of safety.
+- When buying new equipment ensure that it has the CE marked.
 This means that it has been tested and approved.

-- Is there only 1 plug in each wall socket?
+- Ensure theres only 1 plug in each wall socket.
 Are plugs and leads safe?
-Look out for loose wires and scorch marks.
+Look out for loose wires and/or scorch marks.

 - Many fires and deaths can be caused by electric blankets being left switched on and not following the marked instructions.

-- Under-blankets should always be tied and switched off before going to bed unless they are specifically designed to stay on, refer to the manufacturer instructions.
+- Under-blankets should always be tied flat to the bed and switched off before going to bed unless they are specifically designed to stay on, refer to the manufacturer instructions.

-- The blankets should be not be folded or allowed to get damp.
+- The blankets should not be folded or allowed to get damp.

 - Once out of guarantee they should be checked every year.